-Here is an old introduction video that provides some top-level details about how Galera architecture extends classical Replication approach – Galera Cluster for MySQL introduction – YouTube
+Here is an old introduction video that provides some top-level details about how Galera architecture extends the classical Replication approach – Galera Cluster for MySQL introduction – YouTube

 Official information on Galera can be found here – https://mariadb.com/kb/en/what-is-mariadb-galera-cluster/

-All MariaDB Galera features listed below are now rolled into Enterprise cluster setup and are supported natively.
+All MariaDB Galera features listed below are now rolled into the Enterprise cluster setup and are supported natively.

 Let’s review 3 workflows:

 MMR can be used to protect the availability of a mission-critical database.
 For example, a multi-master replication environment can replicate data in your database to establish a fail-over site should the primary site become unavailable due to system or network outages.
 Such a fail-over site can also serve as a fully functional database to support application access when the primary site is concurrently operational.